datoad4510/blog/content/notes/Algorithms/Balanced parentheses strings/Check if parentheses are balanced.md

 Let's keep removing the leftmost () pair.
 This is fine because it doesn't really matter which () we remove at some point during the algorithm (Lemmas 2 and 3 make no assumption on the position of this pair).

-Lemma 4: In a balanced string the leftmost closing bracket must have an opening bracket before it (part of the leftmost pair).
+**Lemma 4:** In a balanced string the leftmost closing bracket must have an opening bracket before it (part of the leftmost pair).

-Proof: This is equivalent to saying that the string starts with an opening bracket.
+**Proof:** This is equivalent to saying that a balanced string starts with at least one opening bracket.
 Suppose the opposite.
-If at any point during the algorithm there is a ) at the start of the string, we know that it will never be removed, because a ( will never be magically added in front of it.
-Hence we already know that the initial string was unbalanced, and our assumption was wrong.
+Let's say some balanced string starts with a closing bracket.
+Our previous algorithm must result in an empty string when used on the given string.
+However, if at any point during the algorithm there is a ) at the start of the string, we know that it will never be removed, because a ( will never be magically added in front of it.
+Hence the algorithm will not return an empty string, this is a contradiction.
+Our assumption was wrong.

-Idea: As a converse of Lemma 4, if the string starts with a closing bracket, then it must be unbalanced.
+**Idea:** As a converse of Lemma 4, if the string starts with a closing bracket, then it must be unbalanced.

 Lemma 4 and the idea above must apply to the string during every step of the algorithm (before and after removing the leftmost () pair).